s-matyukevich/raspberry-pi-os/docs/lesson02/linux.md

 ### Processor initialization at EL1

 Now we are back to the `stext` function.
-Next few lines are not very important for us, but I wand to explain them for the sake of completeness.
+Next few lines are not very important for us, but I want to explain them for the sake of completeness.

 ```
     adrp    x23, __PHYS_OFFSET